-2.4.8 Waiver of the Total Development Cost Limit - New Construction
+2.4.7 Waiver of the Total Development Cost Limit - New Construction

-In setting this policy, the Commission acknowledges that some projects will not fit within these Limits despite best efforts to do so.
+In setting this policy, the Commission acknowledges that some projects will not fit within these TDC Limits despite best efforts to do so.
 However, it is imperative that the Bond and Tax Credit resources be allocated to projects demonstrating prudence when making their funding proposals.
-While the TDC Limit policy sets distinct Limits, discretion is a critical component of this policy.
-Through the waiver process, the Commission may consider a number of potential project characteristics that can create cost levels above the published Limits.
+While the TDC Limit policy sets distinct limits, discretion is a critical component of this policy.
+Through the waiver process, the Commission may consider several potential project characteristics that can create cost levels above the published TDC Limits.